Geomty/simple-chat/README.md

 # Simple Chat
-A very basic chat website using websockets
+A very basic chat website using websockets.